Inside: Playroom ideas, storage, and design ideas for kids. Affiliate links are listed in this post. Read more in my disclosure policy.

 But I was about to go in strong.
 My goal was to get rid of things that have been lingering for years and have the room become more intentional.

-2 kids ago there was a rhythm to this room that had been lost.
-Since then, we have been overloaded and it was time to get organized.
+Two kids ago, there was a rhythm to this room that had been lost.
+It was time to get organized.

 Time to seize the day!